MaxArt2501/re-build/readme.md

 Character sets (`[...]`) are introduced by the word `oneOf`.
 Several characters can be included separated by the word `and`.
 Additionally, one can include a character interval, using the function `range` and giving the initial and final character of the interval.

-Exclusive character sets can be obtained prefixing `oneOf` by the word `not`.
+Exclusive character sets can be obtained prefixing `oneOf` with the word `not`.

 ```js
 var hexColor = RE.matching("#").then.exactly(6)